jruels/devsecops-threat-modeling/labs/shopeasy/README.md

 #### Access the lab VM

-At the top of the lab page, click **View on GitHub**.
-Click the green **Code** button in the top right corner, then click **Download as zip**.
+On [this](https://github.com/jruels/devsecops-threat-modeling/tree/main) page, click the green **Code** button in the top right corner, then click **Download as zip**.
 Once the download is done, extract the zip file and put it somewhere you can easily access it.

 ### Mac/Linux